School Land Trust – School Community Council

 Trust Lands

-In 1894, shortly before Utah became a state, Congress created a land trust including one-ninth of the land of the state to support our public schools.
+In 1894, shortly before Utah became a state, Congress created a land trust, including one-ninth of the land of the state, to support our public schools.
 Today, schools still have 3.3 million acres scattered around the state.
-These lands are held by the state as trustee for our public schools.
+These lands are held by the state as trustees for our public schools.
 The lands are managed by the School and Institutional Trust Lands Administration (SITLA).
 All net revenue is saved in the permanent State School Fund.

 Trust Funds